YazeedAlKhalaf/gdscyu-website/README.md

 </div>

-This is the google developer student club at Al-Yamamah University official website, it is built using [Astro](https://astro.build/), [Svelte](https://svelte.dev/), and [Tailwind CSS](https://tailwindcss.com/) <3.
+This is the Google developer student club at Al-Yamamah University official website, it is built using [Astro](https://astro.build/), [Svelte](https://svelte.dev/), and [Tailwind CSS](https://tailwindcss.com/) <3.

-Our website is the hub for anyone interested in technology and software development 🧑‍💻.
-We announce various events and workshops, led by experts in the field.
-We showcase our projects (finished and upcoming), and our cool team members 😎.
+There we announce various events, challenges, and workshops, led by experts in the field.
+We showcase projects that we worked on and tease about upcoming ones, and our very cool team members 😎 <sup> who made it all possible!</sup>

-P.S We also have a cool looking GDSC 3D model ;)
+P.S.
+We also have a cool looking GDSC 3D model ;)

 ## Contributing 🤝